-The Heytesbury depleted gas fields are all natural sandstone formations that have had their preexisting Natural gas extracted and are therefore ideal as a natural geological reservoir for the storage of gas.
+Underground storage capacity of the IGSF will be increased through the development of the existing Heytesbury depleted gas fields.
+The Heytesbury depleted gas fields are all natural sandstone formations that have had pre-existing natural gas extracted and are therefore ideal as a natural geological reservoir for the storage of gas.

-The project will develop a new wellsite which can access three depleted gas fields being Mylor Fenton Creek and Tregony.
-This site is referred to as the MFCT wellsite.
-The current plan is just to develop the Mylor field with a new gas storage well.
+The HUGS Project will develop a new wellsite which will access three depleted gas fields being Mylor, Fenton Creek, and Tregony (referred to as the MFCT wellsite).
+The current plan is to develop the Mylor field with 1-2 new gas storage well(s).

+The new development is expected to provide a further ~7.5% increase in the storage capacity of The IGSF from the Mylor field alone.
+By increasing this capacity, the HUS Project will help keep the supply of gas secure, reliable and safe for Victoria.
 The proposed HUGS Project does not involve hydraulic fracturing or 'fracking', a practice that is banned in Victoria.
 See map below for the location of the proposed wellsite and pipeline in relation to existing infrastructure.